ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

-But what kind of person sees no issue in shoving a 20-char long random password down their users' throat, when it is possible that users won't be able to use the QR in the first place?
+I still don't agree with shoving a 20-char long random password down my users' throat, when it is possible that the QR won't work for them in the first place.

+Besides, the password is already in plain text the moment its printed in a QR format, so...

+Moving on.

 **FINAL WARNING - If you decide to proceed, know that you are doing so at your own risk!**